Obby Khan: Political career

 In January 2022, Khan sought the nomination of the Progressive Conservative Party of Manitoba's candidate in 2022 by-election in Fort Whyte.
-On 12 February 2022, Obby Khan won the nomination vote for the Fort Whyte by-election that was scheduled to take place on 22 March 2022.
+On 12 February 2022, Khan won the nomination vote for the Fort Whyte by-election that was scheduled to take place on March 22 of that year.

-On 4 March 2022, opposition parties questioned a $500,000 grant that was awarded to Khan's business Good Local as part of a $1.5 Million provincial program aimed to promote shop local efforts.
-Of the $1.5 Million, $500,000 was given to Khan's business, $409,000 was spent on various programs through the chamber of commerce, while $536,000 remained unspent.
-Chuck Davidson, President of the Manitoba Chamber of Commerce credited the grant for creating 9 full time jobs and 18 part-time jobs at GoodLocal.
-Liberal leader Dougald Lamont, questioned whether the process for awarding this grant was fair, he also cited other business that did not receive financial aid from the government.
-The PC Party of Manitoba responded to the accusations of favoritism by listing other financial programs that were implemented during the Covid-19 pandemic.
+On March 4, 2022, opposition parties questioned a $500,000 grant that was awarded to Khan's business Good Local as part of a $1.5-million provincial program aimed to promote shop local efforts.
+Of the $1.5 million, $500,000 was given to Khan's business, $409,000 was spent on various programs through the chamber of commerce, while $536,000 remained unspent.
+Chuck Davidson, president of the Manitoba Chamber of Commerce, credited the grant for creating nine full-time jobs and eighteen part-time jobs at GoodLocal.
+Liberal leader Dougald Lamont questioned whether the process for awarding this grant was fair; he also cited other business that did not receive financial aid from the government.
+The PC Party responded to the accusations of favouritism by listing other financial programs that were implemented during the COVID-19 pandemic.

-On 22 March 2022, Khan defeated Liberal candidate Willard Reaves, in an unusually close race for what had previously been a safe seat for the Progressive Conservatives, having previously been represented by two PC leaders.
+On 22 March 2022, Khan defeated Liberal candidate Willard Reaves, both retired Winnipeg Blue Bombers, in an unusually close race for what had previously been a safe seat for the Progressive Conservatives, having previously been represented by two PC leaders (Pallister and, before him, Hugh McFadyen).
 This result was the first time a Progressive Conservative candidate had failed to receive an outright majority of votes in the riding, and the result was reported as a "wakeup call" for the PCs by the Winnipeg Sun.

 Khan's election made him the first Muslim elected to the Legislative Assembly of Manitoba.
 Khan stated that the result was "a huge honour" noting that he was "one of the first East Indians to play in the CFL, now the first Canadian Muslim to be elected [to the Manitoba Legislative Assembly]."

+Khan was re-elected in the 2023 provincial election.
+On October 24, 2023, he was appointed as the Shadow Minister for Finance and as the Shadow Minister for the Manitoba Public Service.

+On 21 August 2024, Khan announced his intent to run for leader of the Progressive Conservative Party of Manitoba in the party leadership race.
+He narrowly won the leadership election, defeating businessman Wally Daudrich, becoming the leader of the Opposition.
+He is the first person of colour to serve as leader of the PC party.

+In May 2025, during Khan's first legislative speech as party leader, he apologized for PC campaign ads in the 2023 election that promoted their decision not to search for two victims' bodies in the 2022 Winnipeg serial killings.
+During the leadership race, Khan had supported the apology made by interim leader Wayne Ewasko but refused to call the decision a mistake, saying that it was based on the information available at the time and that he would give his full opinion after the race.